 The members of the Juilliard Graduate Resident String Quartet, named Lisa Arnhold Fellows, are admitted to the School's Artist Diploma program, receive stipends and free tuition, coach regularly with the Juilliard String Quartet, participate in the annual Juilliard String Quartet Seminar, and perform an annual New York recital in Alice Tully Hall.
 As teaching assistants to the Juilliard String Quartet, the resident quartet coaches other student ensembles and assists in the freshman-year String Quartet Survey class.
 The quartet has exclusive use of a rehearsal studio and full access to all other Juilliard facilities.
 While this is a two-year residency, quartets must be invited to return for the second year.

-- Applicants will complete and submit an application, and upload the required pre-screening recordings through the online portal.
+- Applicants will complete and submit an application, and upload the required pre-screening recordings through our online portal, Acceptd.
+Acceptd charges $15 for this service, payable by credit card.

 - Pre-screening recordings should include three complete works, one each from the Classical, Romantic, and contemporary periods.

-- All of the above are due in the Office of Admissions by the appropriate deadline.
+- All of the above are due in the Admissions Office by February 1, 2015.

 - Applications and pre-screening recordings will be reviewed by the Juilliard String Quartet; selected quartets will be invited to audition in person.

-- Auditions will be held at The Juilliard School spring 2015.
+- Auditions will be held at The Juilliard School on Friday, April 10, 2015.
 Quartets should not make any travel or lodging arrangements until they receive their pre-screening results.
 Juilliard is not able to provide funds for lodging and/or travel for auditioning quartets.

 - The audition repertoire will consist again of three complete works, one each from the Classical, Romantic, and contemporary periods.
 It is not necessary that the repertoire prepared for the live audition be identical to the pre-screening materials.
 However, both the pre-screening and the live audition repertoire must meet the requirements above.